BRYN4444/HitmanRoulette/README.md

 To quickly return the Roulette Settings back to default, preform a hard refresh of the page.

 ## Special Thanks & External Resources
+* [IO Interactive](https://www.ioi.dk/) for making a great trilogy of games that helped me through some bad days and kept me better occupied here.
 * TheKotti, for his [original Hitman Roulette](https://thekotti.github.io/about.html) that was the code base and inspiration for this spin-off.
 * [Hitman Interactive Maps](http://hitmanmaps.com/) by Winterbird & [Hitmaps](https://www.hitmaps.com/) (formerly Hitman 2 Maps) by mkoch227 for being great tools that aided in my data collection.
 * The tools [jQuery CSS Customizable Scrollbar](https://github.com/gromo/jquery.scrollbar) by gromo & [Event Mouse Wheel](https://www.dte.web.id/2013/02/event-mouse-wheel.html) by Taufik Nurrohman which I used for style and navigation.
 * [Detect Mobile Browsers](http://detectmobilebrowsers.com/) by Chad Smith, which helped in allowing settings descriptions viewable for mobile via touch.
-* [IO Interactive](https://www.ioi.dk/) for making a great game and constantly supporting it with new stuff!

 ## Compatibility & Issues

 You can deselect any locations you do not own, but by default the Roulette works best with any edition of **HITMAN III** plus the **Access Pass: HITMAN 1 GOTY Edition** and **Access Pass: HITMAN 2 Gold**.
 However, there may be the odd conflicting trait that changed between game releases.
+It is also important to note that the later the game sequel, the more gear is available to unlock for use.
+Since Contract Mode Targets are regular NPCs and Elimination Methods are randomly assigned, not every Target can be killed with every Method easily/silently.

 This was a hobby project I started in 2016/17 and have worked on during my free time as a way to brush up on my simple javascript, jQuery, and CSS knowledge as well as giving me more reason to play these new Hitman games well after unlocking everything.
 As such, I've only tested this at about a 1080p resolution using the browsers I frequent: Firefox and Chrome.
 Also I'm sure my additions to the existing code, as well as my own work, could use cleaning up here and there.
 If you find any issues or glaring conflicts with roulette results, [let me know via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) and I'll try and address it when I get the chance. - [BRYN](http://bryn.info/)